nicoson/StockDataCenter/readme.md

 Quick Start:
-	1. package.json
+	0. package.json
 		set the requirement of the package;

+	1. arguments.json
+		set the arguments for all of the js files.
+		By setting different load file dirs, part of the js function can be reused for different set of stock list.

 	2. sinaStockCodeListGet.js
 		crawl the stock code list for both Shanghai Stock Exchange and Shenzhen Stock Exchange.

 		2.1 result files:
-			"Database/StockCodeListSH.json": is the result for SSE
+			"Database/StockCodeListSH.json": is the result for SHSE
-			"Database/StockCodeListSZ.json": is the result for SZE
+			"Database/StockCodeListSZ.json": is the result for SZSE

 		2.2 file type: string array